-Indian government has extended line of credit facility available in Ministry of External Affairs suitably to promote defence exports from India on a case to case basis.
+Indian government has extended line of credit facility available in Ministry of External Affairs suitably to promote defence exports from India on a case-to-case basis.
+India has recently offered a concessional line of credit of USD 40 million for procurement of goods and services by Uzbekistan from India.
 It is also exploring wherever feasible, the possibilities for financing of defence exports from India through EXIM Bank.
 Similarly, Buyer's Credit facility of Department of Commerce would also be leveraged and a separate strategy to finance the exports to friendly countries as well as economically weaker countries would be worked out in consultation with MEA, EXIM Bank, DPSUs, private sector and other financial institutions.

-4.3.3 Favourable regulatory environment
+14.3.3 Favourable regulatory environment

 The world over, defence exports are covered by the defence diplomacy between friendly countries.
 This also contributes to building local operational capabilities and, therefore, also enhances collaborations and joint operations between the forces of both the countries, especially during UN peacekeeping missions.
 The Indian government will facilitate wider engagement with public and private sector manufacturers as well as their joint ventures in bilateral discussions between the two countries.
 This will help the industry of the procuring country due comfort while importing from India.
-This will be facilitated by Indian Embassy and missions in South Africa through its Defence Attaché (DA).
+This will be facilitated by Indian Embassy and missions Uzbekistan through its Defence Attaché (DA).

 Industry bodies such as Society of Indian Defence Manufacturers (SIDM)) also helps in organising and initiating foreign delegations, identifying defence cooperation opportunities, establishing joint ventures and identifying suppliers and manufacturers of specific defence platforms and systems.
 Indian government has made several regulatory changes to ease manufacturing and export of components and platforms for defence application.